mich1498/MiniPlaces_challenge-/README.md

-# MiniPlaces_challenge-
+# cs838
-ConvNets for Image Classification using Pytorch on mini places dataset
+Assignments for CS838 at UW-Madison